-- Part 3, paragraphs 7 (a) and (b) of the education (Independent School Standards)(England)(Amendment) Regulations (ISSR) currently in force; also in compliance with Part 4 of the ISSR with reference to the appointment of the Proprietor, all staff, external providers and volunteers inclusive of completion of the Single Central Record (SCR) otherwise referred to as the Centralised Register to ensure that the School meets its commitment to safeguarding and promoting the welfare of children and young people by carrying out all necessary preemployment checks. - This policy is consistent with Keeping Children Safe in Education KCSIE) (DfE: September 2023) including DfE Non-statutoryinterim supplements to KCSIE: Coronavirus - Guidance for full opening: Schools; Remote Education during Coronavirus - KCSIE also refers to the non-statutory advice for practitioners: What to do if you're worried a child is being abused (HMGovernment) - Working Together to Safeguard Children (WTtSC) (Inter-agency working) (HM Government: July 2018) WTtSC also refers to non-statutory but important advice, Information sharing advice for practitioners providing safeguarding services along with the Disclosure and Barring Service (DBS) Behaviour Policy - Derby and Derbyshire Safeguarding Children Partnership Arrangements (On-going 2020) - Prevent Duty Guidance: for England and Wales (July 2015) (Prevent).
-Prevent is supplemented by nonstatutory advice and abriefing note: - The Prevent duty: Departmental advice for schools and childminders (June 2015) - The use of social media for on-line radicalisation (July 2015) - The Children ACT 1989 guidance and regulations (DfE: Volume 2, June 2015) - Searching, screening and confiscation (July 2023) - Mental health and behaviour in schools (November 2018) and Counselling in schools: a blue print for the future (February 2016) - Child sexual exploitation and children absent from home, care or education: Ofsted targeted inspection advice (HM Govt: 14January 2016) - Sexual Offences Act 2003 (HM Government: 2003); Definition of child sexual exploitation (February 2016) - Sexual violence and sexual harassment between children in schools and colleges (DfE: September 2021) - Sexual violence and sexual harassment between children in schools and colleges (DfE: December 2017) - Child Abuse Image Database (May 2018); Child Sexual Exploitation Safe Steps Project (March 2017) - Child sexual exploitation gangs and children absent from home, care or education (January 2017) - CSE Guidance Core Document (February 2017); Safer working practices for those working with children (May 2019) - UKCCIS sexting advice; Children absent from education (September 2016) - Mandatory Reporting of Female Genital Mutilation procedural information (December 2016) - Child Abuse and Neglect (NSPCC) (February 2018); When to Call the Police (NPCC) May 2020 - Help, protection, education: concluding the Children in Need review (June 2019)
+- Part 3, paragraphs 7 (a) and (b) of the education (Independent School Standards)(England)(Amendment) Regulations (ISSR) currently in force; also in compliance with Part 4 of the ISSR with reference to the appointment of the Proprietor, all staff, external providers and volunteers inclusive of completion of the Single Central Record (SCR) otherwise referred to as the Centralised Register to ensure that the School meets its commitment to safeguarding and promoting the welfare of children and young people by carrying out all necessary preemployment checks. - This policy is consistent with Keeping Children Safe in Education KCSIE) (DfE: September 2024) including DfE Non-statutory interim supplements to KCSIE: Coronavirus Guidance for full opening: Schools; Remote Education during Coronavirus - KCSIE also refers to the non-statutory advice for practitioners: What to do if you're worried a child is being abused (HMGovernment) - Working Together to Safeguard Children (WTtSC) (Inter-agency working) (HM Government: December 2023) WTtSC also refers to non-statutory but important advice, Information sharing advice for practitioners providing safeguarding services along with the Disclosure and Barring Service (DBS) Behaviour Policy - Derby and Derbyshire Safeguarding Children Partnership Arrangements (On-going 2020) - Prevent Duty Guidance: for England and Wales (July 2023) (Prevent).
+Prevent is supplemented by nonstatutory advice and abriefing note: - The Prevent duty: Departmental advice for schools and childminders (June 2023) - The use of social media for on-line radicalisation (July 2015) - The Children ACT 1989 guidance and regulations (DfE: Volume 2, June 2015) - Searching, screening and confiscation (July 2023) - Mental health and behaviour in schools (November 2018) and Counselling in schools: a blueprint for the future (February 2016) - Child sexual exploitation and children absent from home, care or education: Ofsted targeted inspection advice (HM Govt: 14January 2016) - Sexual Offences Act 2003 (HM Government: 2003); Definition of child sexual exploitation (February 2016) - Child Abuse Image Database (May 2018); Child Sexual Exploitation Safe Steps Project (March 2017) - Statutory guidance on children who run away or go missing from home or care (January 2014) - CSE Guidance Core Document (February 2017); Guidance for safer working practice for those working with children and young people in education settings (February 2022) - Sharing nudes and semi-nudes: advice for education settings working with children and young people (March 2024) - Mandatory Reporting of Female Genital Mutilation procedural information (January 2020) - Child Abuse and Neglect (NSPCC) (February 2018); When to Call the Police (NPCC) October 2020 - Help, protection, education: concluding the Children in Need review (June 2019)